lamansky/api/readme.md

 # Lamansky/Api

-Create REST APIs in an MVC fashion using PHP classes to represent API endpoints.
+Lets you create REST APIs using PHP classes to represent API endpoints.

 ## Installation